MichalPawlowski/michal-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am pursuing a PhD degree in Computer Science.
 This part of my academic journey began two years ago when I got accepted to the Doctoral School of the University of Warsaw.
-A year later, I joined Sapienza University of Rome as a PhD student in the Department of Computer, Control, and Management Engineering.
-Since then, I have been in a joint PhD program between both universities.
+A year later, I joined the Sapienza University of Rome as a PhD student at the Department of Computer, Control and Management Engineering.
+Since then, I have been on a joint PhD program between both universities.
 My supervisors are Prof. Piotr Sankowski and Prof. Stefano Leonardi.
-Besides working in academia, I am a Doctoral Researcher at IDEAS NCBR in the Intelligent Algorithms and Data Structures group.
+Besides working in academia, I am a&nbsp;Doctoral Researcher at IDEAS NCBR in the Intelligent Algorithms and Data Structures group.

 Before that, I graduated with honors with a master's diploma in Computer Science from the University of Warsaw.
 I wrote my thesis under the supervision of Marek Adamczyk (University of Wrocław).
 Two years prior, I obtained a double bachelor's degree in Computer Science and Mathematics (also with honors) from the same university.
 My advisors were Prof. Adam Sękowski and Prof. Janusz Jabłonowski.